08 Oct 2024

 This initiative connects research about the Economics of Digitization to policy and managerial practice.
 The aim is to create a network that gets UK-based researchers and practitioners to talk to each other, by meeting once a year to do two things: 1.)
 Present recent research and work in progress about the economics of digitization and 2.)
 Receive feedback and input from practitioners where they would need more useful answers from the research community.

 A group in the United States with similar goals meets twice a year, at the National Bureau of Economic Research.
-In the UK, there are many researchers interested in Digitization, but a network has been sorely missing.
+In the UK, there are many researchers interested in Digitization, but a network was sorely missing.
 We conceived this group in Spring 2022 and have made this an annual event.
 Once more, the format will be a series of short-form presentations, a panel session and keynote, with opportunities for further networking and discussion throughout.
+We will have a dinner with a keynote the night before, and the conference running the full day of 26 November.

 Format and Dates: